NikitaP2001/hep-score-energy/README.md

 ## Dependencies

 HEPscore requires a **Python 3.6+** installation.
-The pip installation will pull in all dependencies.
+The pip installation will pull in all python module dependencies.
 HEPscore should be used with **Singularity 3.5.3 and newer**, or **Docker 1.13 and newer**.
 There are some known issues when using HEPscore with earlier Singularity and Docker releases.

 ## Running HEPscore